ga-dc/outcomes/roadmap/week04/readme.md

 ## Learning Objectives:

-* Understand how to create a successful resume that will get noticed
+* Understand how to create a successful resume and LinkedIn Profile that will get noticed

-* Communicate your GA experience effectively on your resume
+* Communicate your GA experience effectively on your resume and LinkedIn

 * Organize content on your resume to tell the story of your career transition

 * Create a draft resume

+* Update your LinkedIn profile

 ## Framing: (5/0)